phillipsj/phillipsj/content/posts/k8s-yaml-alternative-dotnet.md

 $ dotnet add package KubernetesClient
 ```

-Now we can connect our client, create our object, and create the object.
+Now we can connect our client, create our object, and deploy the object.

 ```csharp
 using System;